mcastellaneta/mcastellaneta.github.io/src/data/about.md

 # Intro

-I have a bachelor’s degree with honours in Computer Science and I am finalising a Master’s degree in Data Science and Machine Learning.
-My University journey has been focused on web and mobile programming and I’ve gained programming fundamentals.
-I am very passionate and I like to solve problems and explore alternative solutions, always trying to find the one that best suits the context.
-I tend to share what I have learned and my ideas with people, because I believe that there is no knowledge without unity.
+💻 I am a Data Science & ML student at the University of Salerno (UNISA)

+👨‍🎓 I have a bachelor’s degree with honours in Computer Science.
+During my university studies, I learned concepts such as web and mobile programming, but also cybersecurity and systems and networks.

+👥 Through group projects and active involvement in my community, I learned how to communicate and work effectively with people, and manage priorities and deadlines.

+💙 I love playing music, sports, brain games and constantly improve my skills.

 # Currently

-I'm studying for my Master’s degree in Data Science and Machine Learning at the University of Salerno.
+I am currently writing my master's thesis on emotion recognition using convolutional neural networks.

 # What I like